Skip to main content

 search

-The seasonal snack plate shows it off best: potato flatbread sprinkled with za’atar and sesame; chickpea crackers with hummus, black-garlic baba ganoush, and tahini labneh with pomegranate molasses; and lamb koftas (made using a Jreissati family recipe) with polenta chips.
+The seasonal snack plate is a standout introduction: potato flatbread dusted with za’atar, chickpea crackers paired with hummus, black-garlic baba ganoush, tahini labneh laced with pomegranate molasses, and lamb koftas (made from a cherished Jreissati family recipe) served with golden polenta chips.

 Features: